hodgesmr/FindGitHubEmail/README.md

 If you're not looking for me, replace `hodgesmr` with another GitHub user.

-The above will return the best guess of the email base on the user's event log.
+The above will return the best guess of the email based on the user's event log.

 You can also see all possibilities: `findGitHubEmail -a hodgesmr`